gabrielmoris/design-patterns/readme.md

 - **Open/Closed Principle:** You can add new operations (Visitors) without modifying the Visitable classes.
 - **Single Responsibility Principle:** The Visitable classes focus on their own data and behavior, while the Visitor classes focus on the operations.
 - **Extensibility:** You can easily add new Visitables without modifying the existing Visitor classes.

+# Patterns Summary

+### **<ins>Creational</ins>**

+- **[Builder Pattern](builder-pattern/builder-explanation.js):** Separate component for when Object construction gets too complicated.
+Can create mutually cooperating subbuilders.
+- **[Factory Pattern](factory/factory-explanation.js):** When Object creation logic becomes complicated.
+It bstracts the object creation process.
+- **[Prototype Pattern](prototype/prototype-explanation.js):** When you want to create a large number of objects that share the same properties and methods, but have different values for those properties.
+Creation of objects based on existing parent-objects.
+- **[Singleton Pattern](singleton/singleton-explanation.js):** When you need to limit namespace pollution and reduce the risk of name collisions.
+Ensure that just a single instance exists.

+### **<ins>Structural</ins>**

+- **[Adapter Pattern](adapter/adapter-explanation.js):** When you need to make existing classes work with others without modifying their source code.
+Converts the intrface you get to the interface you need.
+- **[Bridge Pattern](bridge/bridge-explanation.js):** When system components can have multiple variations.
+By separating the interface (abstraction) from its implementation, it provides a more flexible and maintainable codebase Decouples abstraction from implementation.
+- **[Composite Pattern](composite/composite-explanation.js):** When you need to manage UI components, file systems, and other hierarchical structures in a flexible and efficient manner.
+Allows to work with individual objects and compositions of objects without distinguishing between them.
+- **[Decorator Pattern](decorator/decorator-explanation.js):** When we want to extend or alter the functionality of objects without needing to alter their structure or creating subclasses and affecting the rest.
+Allows behavior to be added to individual objects, either statically or dynamically, without affecting the behavior of other objects from the same class
+- **[Façade Pattern](facade/facade-explanation.js):** When you need to reduce the complexity of a system for the end user, often by providing a single point of interaction that hides the underlying complexity.
+It provides a simplified interface to a complex subsystem.
+- **[Flyweight Pattern](flyweight/flyweight-explanation.js):** When you need to save Memory.
+It creates an object that shares repeated data to save memory.
+- **[Proxy Pattern](proxy/proxy-explanation.js):** When you need to manage interactions with the target object, allowing for operations like validation, property access control, performance optimization, and more, without altering the object itself.
+Forwards calls to the real object performing additional functions.

+### **<ins>Behavioural</ins>**

+- **[Chain of Responsibility Pattern](chain-of-responsibility/chain-of-responsibility-explanation.js):** When it is neccesary to process data in different steps.
+Allows components to proccess information/events in a chain.
+- **[Command Pattern](command/command-explanation.js):** When we waant to encapsulate the command and the execution.
+Separates the object that issues a request from the one that actually executes it.
+- **[Interpreter Pattern](interpreter/interpreter-explanation.js):** For programming language compilers, numeric / regular expressions.
+It transforms text input into object-oriented structures.
+- **[Iterator Pattern](iterator/iterator-explanation.js):** When it is neccesary to traverse over a data structure.
+Provides a way to access the elements of an aggregate object.
+- **[Mediator Pattern](mediator/mediator-explanation.js):** When you have a complex system with many objects that need to communicate with each other.
+Provides mediation between 2 objects.
+- **[Memento Pattern](memento/memento-explanation.js):** When you want to provide undo functionality in applications like text editors.
+Captures and externalizes the internal state of an object without exposing its internal structure
+- **[Observer Pattern](observer/observer-explanation.js):** When you need an object to notify others about any state changes.
+Allows notifications.
+- **[State Pattern](state/state-explanation.js):** When you have an object with complex behavior that depends on its internal state, and you want to avoid using a large number of conditional statements to handle the different states.
+Allows an object to alter its behavior when its internal state changes.
+- **[Strategy Pattern](strategy/strategy-explanation.js):** When you have a family of related algorithms and you want to make them interchangeable.
+Allows you to define a family of algorithms, encapsulate each one, and make them interchangeable using composition.
+- **[Template Pattern](template/template-explanation.js):** When you have a common algorithm that needs to be executed in different ways, depending on the specific requirements of each subclass.
+Allows you to define the skeleton of an algorithm in a base class, while letting subclasses override specific steps of the algorithm without changing its structure using inheritance.
+- **[Visitor Pattern](visitor/visitor-explanation.js):** When you need to implement additional functionalities without needing to keepp changing the objects each time.
+Alows you to separate the algorithm from the object structure on which it operates.